LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Introduction

 \section{Introduction}

-Grasping is a reactive task, in which humans estimate the states and physical properties of the grasped object by tactile feedback of fingers, and dynamically adjust finger behavior.
+Grasping is a reactive task in which humans estimate the states and physical properties of the grasped object by tactile feedback of the fingers and dynamically adjust finger behavior.
 This allows for robust grasping regardless of the object's stiffness, whether it needs to be stationary or dynamically moved, and whether it is subjected to external forces.
 An ideal grasping algorithm for robots should be able to do the same.
-In this paper, we study the task of robotic tactile-reactive grasping. {We specifically focus on a vision-based tactile sensor, GelSight \cite{yuan2017gelsight}, due to its advantages of perceiving high-resolution tactile feedback that contains rich information of physical properties and states of the grasped object.}
+In this paper, we study the task of robotic tactile-reactive grasping.
+We specifically focus on a vision-based tactile sensor, GelSight \cite{yuan2017gelsight}, due to its advantages of perceiving high-resolution tactile feedback that contains rich information on the physical properties and states of the grasped object.

-{In recent years, many works demonstrate that tactile sensors can perceive various information of objects, such as texture \cite{luo2018vitac,ward2020neurotac,kaboli2018robust}, material \cite{omarali2022tactile,luo2017robotic}, shape \cite{yin2022multimodal,murali2022deep}, and hardness \cite{yuan2017shape}.} However, utilizing tactile feedback to design robotic tactile-reactive grasping controllers faces several challenges.
+In recent years, many works demonstrate that tactile sensors can perceive various information of objects, such as texture \cite{luo2018vitac,ward2020neurotac,kaboli2018robust}, material \cite{omarali2022tactile,luo2017robotic}, shape \cite{yin2022multimodal,murali2022deep}, and hardness \cite{yuan2017shape}.
+However, utilizing tactile feedback to design robotic tactile-reactive grasping controllers faces several challenges.

 1) \textbf{Complex object physical properties: } Objects may have different physical properties, which poses great challenges to tactile-based perception.
-Existing tactile perception methods often assume that grasped objects are rigid \cite{dong2019maintaining,hogan2020tactile}, and sensors, such as vision-based tactile sensors \cite{lin2022dtact,zhang2022deltact,donlon2018gelslim}, may not be sensitive if the grasped object is softer than the sensor elastomer \cite{yuan2017gelsight}.
-As a result, it can be difficult for controllers to get high-quality and stable feedback signals by model-based extraction methods when handling objects with different physical properties, and it can be challenging to generalize a same set of controller parameters to different objects since their physical properties and dynamics may different.
+Existing tactile perception methods often assume that grasped objects are rigid \cite{dong2019maintaining,hogan2020tactile}, and sensors, such as vision-based tactile sensors \cite{lin2022dtact,zhang2022deltact,donlon2018gelslim,lambeta2020digit}, may not be sensitive if the grasped object is softer than the sensor elastomer \cite{yuan2017gelsight}.
+As a result, it can be difficult for controllers to get high-quality and stable feedback signals using model-based extraction methods when handling objects with different physical properties, and it can be challenging to generalize the same set of controller parameters to different objects, as their physical properties and dynamics may differ.